Greener Closet

 4/10

-Approximately 30% of ASOS's own-brand products use more sustainable materials like organic cotton and recycled polyester.
-The brand aims for 100% sustainable materials by 2030, but currently, a significant portion of products still rely on conventional materials.
+Approximately 30% of ASOS's own-brand materials are considered 'more sustainable,' including organic cotton and recycled polyester.
+However, a significant portion of their products still rely on conventional materials, and the brand has faced criticism for greenwashing claims.

 Waste Reduction and Sustainable Packaging